Convex Optimization in R

 CVXR is an R package that provides an object-oriented modeling language for convex optimization, similar to CVX, CVXPY, YALMIP, and Convex.jl.
 It allows the user to formulate convex optimization problems in a natural mathematical syntax rather than the restrictive standard form required by most solvers.
 The user specifies an objective and set of constraints by combining constants, variables, and parameters using a library of functions with known mathematical properties.
 CVXR then applies signed disciplined convex programming (DCP) to verify the problem’s convexity.
 Once verified, the problem is converted into standard form using graph implementations and passed to a cone solver such as CLARABEL, SCS, or OSQP, or even commercial solvers, if installed.

-CVXR 1.8.x is a ground-up rewrite using R’s S7 class system, making the R implementation isomorphic with CVXPY 1.8.1.
-See What’s New in 1.8.x for details on the new API and migration guide.
+CVXR 1.8.x was a ground-up rewrite using R’s S7 class system, making the R implementation isomorphic with CVXPY.
+CVXR 1.9.1 adds disciplined nonlinear programming (DNLP) and more.
+See What’s New for a version-by-version summary, the new API, and the migration guide.

 Citing CVXR